base4sistemas/pyescpos/README.rst

 * ``ESCPOS_BACKOFF_FACTOR`` (int ``> 1``, defaults to ``2``) Multiply factor
   in which delay will be increased each retry.

-This library uses `python-decouple`_ to grab those values from the environment or files, depending on how you have configured ``decouple``.
+This library may use `python-decouple`_ if available to grab those configuration values from environment variables or from a settings file, depending on how you have configured ``decouple``.
+If not, it falls back to standard lib ``os.getenv``.

 More Information